 - Celebrate your wins!
 It’s easy to focus on what didn’t work, but make sure you give yourself some high fives for what did work—it will help you stay motivated.

 The 50/30/20 budget rule is a simple way to make sure you’re on track with the essentials, debt management, and saving—while making sure you’ve got money on hand for some fun stuff too.

 Set up a 50/30/20 budget and see if it works for you!
-If it’s not your cup of tea, no sweat—there are other budgeting methods to try out (like that zero-based budget we mentioned earlier).
+If it’s not your cup of tea, no sweat—there are other budgeting methods to try out (like that zero-based budget we mentioned earlier or envelope budgeting).
 No matter what method you use, getting your budget sorted will have you feeling calm, cool, and full of financial confidence.

 Great!
 We're happy to hear that!